Kyczan/dotfiles/README.md

 * zsh (in `~/.zshrc` set `ZSH_THEME="bira"`)
 * pulseaudio (for audio control)
 * playerctl (also for audio control)
-* imagemagick (for converting images to set them as lock screen)
+* imagemagick (AUR; for converting images to set them as lock screen)
 * compton (for nice transitions)
 * acpi (for getting battery info)
 * scrot (for making screenshots)